Roaming Brit

 Picture

 So much is spoken about the lack of community spirit in 2021 and as someone born in the 1970s, I can't disagree.
-My experiences, growing up in the small market town of Fareham, are very different to that of children in the 2020s.
+My experiences, growing up in the small market town of Fareham, near my Family home in Titchfield, are very different to that of children in the 2020s.
 For the most part, I had an idyllic childhood, despite wrestling with my sexuality.
 My earliest memories are overflowing with recollections of fun filled days, surrounded by friends and family, in an environment I can only dream of today.

 I grew up at number 6 Nashe House, in a small suburb of Fareham, called Hill Park.
-My family all lived within spitting distance, just five or ten minutes away, and we were the first tenants of a new modest two-bedroom flat, one of sixteen, on a small social housing estate on the outskirts of town.
+My family all lived within spitting distance, just five or ten minutes away, and we were the first tenants of a new modest two-bedroom flat — one of sixteen — on a small social housing estate on the outskirts of town.
 Whenever I look back to my childhood, this was the period that resonates with me most.
 This was a happy, nurturing and cultivating time, the age before life suddenly got hard and the anxiety and stress I still suffer with set in.
 If the last fifty years of my life was to have a backbone, my early upbringing in Hill Park would be it.
-This was the best start any young boy could have in life!
+This was the best start any young boy could have, and one I remember with fondness!

-As a child I knew all my neighbours, always in and out of each other's houses.
-Dancing around Mia's lounge, at five years old, to the sound of classical music, in the flat above; play fighting with Lee in the front garden next door or hiding in the bushes of Mrs Pinks flat on the corner of the block.
+As a child, I knew all my neighbours; they were always in and out of each other's houses.
+Dancing around Mia's lounge, at five years old, to the sound of classical music, in the flat above, play fighting with Lee in the front garden next door, or hiding in the bushes of Mrs Pinks on the corner of the block.
 These were carefree, robust, strength building years, encompassing friends I still speak to today.
-I never had much as a child; hand me down clothes from extended family and presents bought from a catalogue at Christmas and paid off throughout the year.
+I never had much as a child — hand me down clothes from extended family and presents bought from a catalogue at Christmas and paid off throughout the year.
 Occasionally I would get fifty pence pocket money at the end of the week and sweets from Nan on a Saturday afternoon.
 I did however have a wholesome, healthy, well conditioned upbringing in the safety of a community that always did their best to help!

 Walking home with friends and neighbours, or waiting for Mum as she did her hours cleaning at the school, was a reminder of how lucky I was.
 I wasn't a 'latch key kid,' or left to fend for myself; importantly, Mother was always there.
 When she was at home, I could see her in the kitchen as I skipped up the meandering path towards number six, waving vigorously, beaming smile on her face.
 Steam would drift out of the opening at the top of the window, as Mum drained the vegetables for dinner.
 Once again, always ajar, I would gently push the door, running inside.
 Dropping my coat and bag in the hallway, darting immediately left, home cooked meals would always be on the table; piping hot, aromatic, hearty and nutritious, they always smelt great and tasted even better.